OpenRSI/flask-resume-template/README.md

 In the HTML, you will find the structure of the page, including the layout and the content.
 The CSS is used to style the page, including the layout, font, and colors.
 The JavaScript is used to add interactivity to the page, such as handling form submissions or updating content dynamically.

-The Flask backend is used to handle server-side tasks, such as storing and retrieving data from a database or handling form submissions.
-It is also used to serve the HTML, CSS, and JavaScript files to the client.